3hhh/klickly/README.md

 1. Install the dependencies, namely [lilypond](https://lilypond.org/), [mido](https://github.com/mido/mido), [rtmidi](https://github.com/SpotlightKid/python-rtmidi) and (optional, but recommended) [fzf](https://github.com/junegunn/fzf/), e.g. on debian-based systems via `apt install lilypond python3-mido python3-rtmidi fzf`.
 2. Install a MIDI synthesizer and a sound font of your choice (e.g. `fluid-soundfont-gm`).
 The default configuration expects [timidity](https://timidity.sourceforge.net/), which can e.g. be installed on debian-based systems via `apt install timidity`.
-If you need jack support for `timidity`, it is instead recommended to build it from source with the patches included in this repository.
-See below for further information.
+If you need `timidity` with jack support, it is recommended to build it from source with the patches included in this repository (see below).
+Alternatively you can also use a DAW of your choice (e.g. [ardour](https://manual.ardour.org/plugins-instruments/)) to synthesize the MIDI klick.
+Adjust the [configuration](./klickly.conf) accordingly.
 3. Download this repository with `git clone --recurse-submodules https://github.com/3hhh/klickly.git` or your browser.
 4. Move the repository to a directory of your liking.
 5. Symlink the `klickly` binary into your `PATH` for convenience, e.g. to `/usr/bin/`.